BrendanCook44/Computer-Graphics-With-Modern-OpenGL/README.md

 ## How to Use

-Clone the repository:
+1. Clone the repository:

 ```bash
 git clone https://github.com/BrendanCook44/Computer-Graphics-With-Modern-OpenGL
 ```

+2. Open OpenGLCourseApp.sln
-Open OpenGLCourseApp.sln, then compile and run the program.
+3. Compile and run the progrma